Watch giant machines drive through Sunderland as they head to Guatemala

 Liebherr, based at Ayres Quay, in the city’s Deptford area, now has permission to drive the 70,000kg-heavy vehicles the short distance to the port so they can be delivered direct to Guatemala by sea.

-Production director Bob Barraclough said: “Previously we had to ship them from places like Immingham and Southampton.
+Production director Barry Barraclough said: “Previously we had to ship them from places like Immingham and Southampton.

 “That meant we had to deassemble them and transport them by lorry.